Master of Science in Anatomy Program

 The Anatomy Graduate Program aims to mentor future educators and researchers in advancing and disseminating knowledge that enhances our understanding of the anatomical sciences as they pertain to the global community.

-To be considered for admission, applicants must have a Bachelor's degree from a regionally accredited college or university prior to the start of orientation.
+To be considered for admission, applicants must have a Bachelor's degree from a regionally accredited college or university prior to the start of orientation or meet the requirements of a specific articulation agreement.

 Applicants must submit entrance exam (e.g. MCAT, GRE, DAT) scores during the application process; scores must be within three years of matriculation.
 Required courses must be completed before registration.
 The minimum grades recommended for application are a 2.8 cumulative GPA and a 2.8 science GPA on a 4.0 scale, and at least a “C” in each of the following prerequisite areas: